 The journey from scan to passport follows a simple flow:

-4. The passport renders with the brand’s visual identity and the published content
+- The passport renders with the brand’s visual identity, the published content, and any linked market-specific localisation

 The resolver handles GS1 Digital Link paths, fallback identifiers, and custom domains transparently.
 For details on how resolution works, see Resolver & GS1 Digital Link and Resolver Domain Flow.